rhaversen/SeedGPT/README.md

 3. **Branch** — Create a feature branch for the planned change
 4. **Build** — A builder model receives the plan and implements it using structured code edits, with full access to read files, search the codebase, and inspect structural diffs
 5. **Ship** — Commit, push, and open a PR
 6. **Verify** — Wait for CI.
-If checks fail, the builder analyzes errors and retries with the full conversation history
+If checks fail, a dedicated fixer model analyzes the errors and applies targeted corrections, retaining the full conversation history across attempts
 7. **Merge or learn** — Squash-merge on success, close the PR and delete the branch on exhaustion
 8. **Reflect** — A reflection model reviews the entire planner and builder conversation and writes an honest self-assessment stored as a memory
 9. **Retry or rebuild** — If the plan failed, start a fresh plan from step 2.
 On success, the merge triggers CI/CD, building a new image and deploying the updated agent